|Dec. 21, 1984

 McDowell entered stock car racing when he climbed behind the wheel of an ARCA Series car in 2007.
 In that first season, McDowell secured four wins and earned runner-up in the championship as well as Rookie of the Year honors.

 Hand picked by NASCAR Hall of Fame driver and team owner Darrell Waltrip, McDowell was soon piloting the No. 17 entry in the NASCAR Camping World Truck Series.
-It would be Darrell’s younger brother and fellow team owner Michael Waltrip that would offer McDowell the opportunity to showcase his talents at NASCAR’s top level, hiring him to drive a car in the NASCAR Sprint Cup Series in 2008 for retiring Hall of Fame driver Dale Jarrett.
+It would be Darrell’s younger brother and fellow team owner Michael Waltrip that would offer McDowell the opportunity to showcase his talents at NASCAR’s top level, hiring him to drive a car in the NASCAR Cup Series in 2008 for retiring Hall of Fame driver Dale Jarrett.

 A devoted family man, Michael and his wife Jami have four children, Trace, Emma, Rylie and Lucas.
-When not racing or spending time with his family, he enjoys hunting, cycling and going outdoors.